japaric-archived/ruststrap/0-README.md

 https://github.com/japaric/ruststrap/issues

-Include the full command, its output, and what device and OS you are using
+Include the full command, its output, and what device and distro you are using

 If running some binary produced by these nightlies misbehaves (panics when it shouldn't) or produces unexpected output, that probably belongs to the